MitryP/datify/README.md

 ## Config:
 You can customize splitters list, and change format of the all date parts, accessing them using `Datify.config['KEY']`.
+Also, you can choose, what is coming first: a day or a month.

 Dict keys:
 1. Splitters : `'SPLITTERS'` -- set of the separators.
 Contains ` `, `.`, `-`, and `/` by default.